swiftlang/swift-evolution/proposals/nnnn-actors.md

 The second form of permissible cross-actor reference is one that is performed with an asynchronous function invocation.
 Such asynchronous function invocations are turned into "messages" requesting that the actor execute the corresponding task when it can safely do so.
 These messages are stored in the actor's "mailbox", and the caller initiating the asynchronous function invocation may be suspended until the actor is able to process the corresponding message in its mailbox.
 An actor processes the messages its mailbox sequentially, so that a given actor will never have two concurrently-executing tasks running actor-isolated code.
 This ensures that there are no data races on actor-isolated mutable state, because there is no concurrency in any code that can access actor-isolated state.
 For example, if we wanted to make a deposit to a given bank account `account`, we could make a call to a method `deposit(amount:)` on another actor, and that call would become a message placed in the actor's mailbox and the caller would suspend.
 When that actor processes messages, it will eventually process the message corresponding to the deposit, executing that call within the actor's isolation domain when no other code is executing in that actor's isolation domain.

-> **Implementation note**: At an implementation level, the messages are partial tasks (described by the [Structured Concurrency] proposal) for the asynchronous call, and each actor instance contains its own serial executor (also in the [Structured Concurrency] proposal).
+> **Implementation note**: At an implementation level, the messages are partial tasks (described by the [Structured Concurrency][sc] proposal) for the asynchronous call, and each actor instance contains its own serial executor (also in the [Structured Concurrency][sc] proposal).
 The serial executor is responsible for running the partial tasks sequentially.
 This is conceptually similar to a serial [`DispatchQueue`](https://developer.apple.com/documentation/dispatch/dispatchqueue), but the actual implementation in the actor runtime uses a lighter-weight implementation that takes advantage of Swift's `async` functions.

 Compile-time actor-isolation checking determines which references to actor-isolated declarations are cross-actor references, and ensures that such references use one of the two permissible mechanisms described above.
 This ensures that code outside of the actor does not interfere with the actor's mutable state.